pyinvoke/invoke/docs/concepts/cli/background.rst

 ==========

-Command-line invocation interfaces are surprisingly complicated, and Invoke's needs are also a little on the unique side.
-This document tries to outline the various possible approaches and why Invoke ended up with the mechanism it currently provides.
+Command-line invocation interfaces are surprisingly complicated, and Invoke's needs are a little on the unique side.
+This document outlines the various possible approaches to this problem, and why Invoke ended up with the mechanism it currently provides.

 Basics
 ======